 Identify and take advantage of elements that distinguish you from other job planning candidates, as is true for your situation.
 Recent graduates will compete with more experienced, laid-off planning professionals.
 They can distinguish themselves with their skills: technological savvy (e.g., GIS, big data, social media, etc.) or new methods (e.g., activity-based transportation models, resiliency planning, etc.).
 They may be willing to work part-time or for less money, and/or willing to relocate.
 On the other hand, laid-off professionals can gain an advantage by emphasizing their maturity, experience, track record in organizations, accomplishments, and political and administrative savvy.

-Planners who are fortunate to have stable jobs during this period have an obligation to support the profession and to help those who are temporarily outside the profession so that they may one day return.
+Planners who are fortunate to have stable jobs during this period should support the profession and help those who are temporarily outside the profession so that they may one day return.

 This assistance can take the form of mentoring, engagement in APA activities, offering new kinds of part-time work and/or work sharing, and harnessing community-based efforts.
 The pandemic has made me realize how many things I previously took for granted, including the continuing progress of the profession.

-Planning is a noble profession; we need to rally round to get through this difficult period.
+Planning is a noble profession; we need to rally around to get through this difficult period.